-A commodity exchange is an organized, regulated market that facilitates the purchase and sale of contracts whose values are tied to the price of commodities (e.g., corn, crude oil and gold).
+A commodity exchange is an organized, regulated market that facilitates the purchase and sale of contracts whose values are tied to the price of commodities (eg, corn, crude oil, or gold).

 Typically, the buyers of these contracts agree to accept delivery of a commodity, and the sellers agree to deliver the commodity.